HadisAB/LTE-Carrier-Throughput-Balancing/README.md

  Thp_good_cell: consider we are going to check throughput balancing between two cells, the ones with better throughput is called good_cell and vice versa. <br />
  > - (Thp_good_cell - Thp_poor_cell) > THR_limitation<br />
     *We will select the cells with throughput difference more than THR_limitation.
-THR_limitation is 5.2 and 4.8 for cases to import into the unbalanced report and the ones to be exported from the report, respectively. (to refuse ping pong)*
+THR_limitation is 5000 and 4500 for cases to import into the unbalanced report and the ones to be exported from the report, respectively. (to refuse ping pong)*
  > - Thp_good_cell > min_THR<br />
-  *It is needed to make sure about the good performance of good_cell.<br />* *We consider min_THR =Mbps in our network.*
+  *It is needed to make sure about the good performance of good_cell.<br />* *We consider min_THR =10000 Mbps in our network.*
  > - Thp_poor_cell < minimum_THR_band   <br />
-  *It is needed to ensure about the poor performance of poor_cell.<br />* *We consider minimum_THR_band =Mbps in our network.*
+  *It is needed to ensure about the poor performance of poor_cell.<br />* *We consider minimum_THR_band =10000 Mbps in our network.*
  > - PRB Utilization Rate of good_cell <PRB_limitation.<br />
   *It is needed to  ensure about the free capacity of good_cell.*
 <br />